How to uninstall a language pack on Windows PC

 First of all, let's check if a default way of removing languages on Windows works for you.

-2. You should see the languages that are already installed on the left of the window
+3. You should see the languages that are already installed.

-3. Click the one you want to remove
+3. Click the three dots icon next to the language you want to remove.

 The language pack for that language pack will now be removed.

-If the Remove option for the language you want to get rid of isn’t available or is grayed out, you should try other ways of language removal.
+If the Remove option for the language you want to get rid of isn’t available or is grayed out, you should try other language removal methods.

 How to remove a language pack using PowerShell

 PowerShell is a scripting language used to perform certain tasks.
-There are cases when you can't do something with the help of Windows interface, but you can do it with several strings of PowerShell code.
-For example, there is a way toremove Windows store apps with PowerShell, as long as you can't do it with Add or Remove option.
+There are cases when you can't do something with the help of the Windows interface, but you can do it with several strings of PowerShell code.
+For example, there is a way to remove Windows Store apps with PowerShell, as long as you can't do it with the Add or Remove option.